TapToCommunity/tapto/docs/mister.md

 ### Main Alternative

-An alternative version the the MiSTer Main application is also available by developer [spark2k06](https://github.com/spark2k06), which adds many great TapTo related features to the core of MiSTer.
+An alternative version of the MiSTer Main application is also available by developer [spark2k06](https://github.com/spark2k06), which adds many great TapTo related features to the core of MiSTer.
 It's already being used by many people in the community, and is easy to install.

 Features include:
 - Rich game loading screens, show cover art on screen when a game is launched.